Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 • Documented, auditable process logic that supports any subsequent AI governance requirements

-• A clean operational foundation that makes high-risk AI compliance tractable when you do introduce AI at specific judgment points
+• A clean operational foundation that makes high-risk AI compliance tractable when AI is introduced at specific judgment points

 How should HR leaders prepare their teams for EU AI Act compliance?